Qhumir/GCD_Course_Project/CodeBook.md

 The files subject_train.txt and subject_test.txt contain the subject identification, I read the data and named the unique column as "id".

+id: "The id od the subjects"

 ## The Activities

 The file activity_labels.txt has the codification of the activities and the description of the activities.
 I named:

-CodeAct: "the codification of the activities (first column)"
+CodeAct: "The codification of the activities (first column)"
-Activity: "the description of the activities (first column)"
+Activity: "The description of the activities (first column)"

 The files y_train.txt and y_test.txt contain the activities codifications and I named "CodeAct".